slatron/slatron.github.io/_posts/2014-10-11-grid-data-exploration.markdown

 title:  "Exploring Javascrtipt Multidimensional Arrays"
 date:   2014-10-11 13:00:00
 categories: javascript multidimensional-arrays data-structures
+desc: The main data structure for Crosstronica will be the multidimensional grid array.
+It will create a matrix of color objects that form the pattern.
 ---

 The main data structure for Crosstronica will be the multidimensional grid array.
 It will create a matrix of color objects that form the pattern.
 I realized while defining requirements that I was not aware of a multi-dimensional array type in javascript.